 “Ha!
 Ha!
 Ha!
 No monsters?!
 Are you sure?
 Then, bears.
 Look, I like you Rose.
 Look at the sky, it’s going to rain heavily.
 Take your basket, go back home and tell them to send someone else.”

 Rose looked up at the dark clouds that were flickering with sporadic flashes and deliberated for a moment.
 “Hmm.
 Since you said you’re helping me, would you like to help me pass this basket to my grandma on my behalf?”

 The wolf chuckled, “I don’t see why not!”
 Rose marched up to the wolf.
 Remember what they taught.
 Remember they taught.

 Rose stretched out her left hand to pass the basket.
 In a swift motion, a knife slid out from the mantle of the hood and dropped to under the basket on her left.
 Her right hand grabbed it in mid-air and before the beast could react, she stabbed the knife into the chest of the wolf.
 The wolf growled, paralyzed by shock.
 Seizing the opportunity, Rose continued to deliver a few more stabs to ensure fatality.

 “You!
 Ha!
 Ha… Ha!
 You killed me…!?”
 With a look of bewilderment, the wolf took two steps backwards and toppled into the waterfalls behind it, its lifeless body consumed by the torrential waters.

-Rose stared at the blood on her hand and could not help but feel invincible.
+Rose stared at the blood on her hands and could not help but feel invincible.

-Rose put down her fork and spoon slowly.
+Rose put down her fork and spoon abruptly.
 “Dad, I want to be a bait to lure the Big Bad Wolf and kill it to protect Grandma.”